i0brendan0/pokeemerald/README.md

 * Some Pokémon will have new types to them.
 (List is long and may not be final)
 * Pokémon that evolve by trading will now use a special item to evolve.
 * Volt Tackle is now an egg move for Pichu.
 (Can still be obtained by Light Ball)
-* Some legendary Pokémon now have items specifically for them.
+* Legendary Pokémon now have items specifically for them.

 ### Not Done Yet